 TrueLimb can now be added to this list.
 It provides haptic feedback in the form of small vibrations when the hand makes contact with an object.

 TrueLimb offers only one wrist option, which appears to be fixed, i.e. the wrist does not move.
 In general, a fixed wrist forces the user to make unnatural elbow and shoulder movements, which can be both awkward and tiring.

 Lift Capacity & Grip Strength

-The fingers on TrueLimb have individual limits.
-The thumb is rated for 15 lbs of force, the pointer finger (i.e. forefinger) is rated for 15 lbs of force, and the pinky, ring, and middle fingers are collectively rated for 15 lbs of force.
+The fingers on TrueLimb have individual lift limits.
+The thumb and pointer finger (i.e. forefinger) are each rated for 15 lbs of force, while the pinky, ring, and middle fingers are collectively rated for 15 lbs of force.

 We do not have an overall lift capacity for TrueLimb.